-A campaigner against the hidden cost of studying architecture tells his own very personal story
+The co-founder of the campaign to force schools to cut the hidden costs of studying architecture tells his own very personal story

 I chose to study architecture in the United Kingdom because of the prestige of the education system, the reputation of the RIBA and a curiosity about life abroad.
 My family was a typical middle-class Bulgarian family, with income which in Bulgaria would be considered comfortable and in the UK, sub-standard.
 Nevertheless, using savings and grandparents’ goodwill I managed to secure enough finances to supposedly fund me throughout my bachelor.
 Little did I know about the hidden costs of an architectural course and the time-consuming tasks that would restrict my ability to earn as I learn.